-CASE-STUDY- II
+CASE-STUDY-II

 Nondisjunction is the failure of homologous chromosomes to disjoin correctly during meiosis.
 It leads to the formation of a new cell with an abnormal amount of genetic material.
 A number of clinical conditions are the result of this type of chromosomal mutation.
-This results in the production of gametes containing a greater or
+This results in the production of gametes containing a greater or lesser chromosomal amount than normal ones.
+Consequently, the individual may develop a trisomy or monosomal syndrome.
+Nondisjunction can occur in both the Meiosis I and Meiosis II of the cellular division.
+It is also the main cause of many genetic disorders; however, its origin and process remain vague.
+Although it results in the majority of cases from errors in maternal meiosis II, both paternal and maternal meiosis I do influence it.
+Maternal age is considered a risk factor for trisomy, as well as recombination alterations and many others that can affect chromosomal segregation.

-- Q1.
-Which of the following conclusions can be true regarding aneuploidy?
-(1) - Ans.i)It is the presence of an extra chromosome in a diploid cell. - ii)It can be less number of chromosomes in a diploid cell. - Q.2.
-Wahat are the causes of Aneuploidy?
-(2) - Ans.- i).
-Most of the aneuploidy results from errors in cell division involved in egg formation. - ii).Nondisjunction in meiosis I can lead to more abnormal cells than disjunction in meiosis II. - Q.3.
+- 1. Which of the following conclusions can be true regarding aneuploidy?
+Ans.i) It is the presence of an extra chromosome in a diploid cell.

+ii) There can be less number of chromosomes in a diploid cell. - 2.
+What are the causes of Aneuploidy?

+Ans:- i).
+Most of the aneuploidy results from errors in cell division involved in egg formation.

+- ii).Nondisjunction in meiosis I can lead to more abnormal cells than disjunction in meiosis II. - 3.
 Assertion: All types of genetic disorders are caused by chromosomal nondisjunction.